Skip to content

 cuda#

-Cog automatically picks the correct version of CUDA to install, but this lets you override it for whatever reason.
+Cog automatically picks the correct version of CUDA to install, but this lets you override it for whatever reason by specifying the minor (11.8) or patch (11.8.0) version of CUDA to use.

 For example: